 DO NOT cook lentils in the pressure cooker.
 They almost always turn mushy.
 I’m saying this because it is common practice to pressure-cook lentils for curries like Kerala-style parippu curry or dal with spinach.

-You’ll love the bright yellow colored lentils, but don’t snack on it.
+You’ll love the bright yellow-colored dal, but don’t snack on them.
 Not yet.
 The best is yet to come.

 For this recipe, I have used 1/2 cup of red lentils.
 It takes about 5 to 6 minutes to cook.
 Anything more than that, you will end up with mushy lentils that are great for soups and curries, but not for salad.